geobro1992/geobro1992.github.io/_research/global-change.md

 **Relevant Publications**\
 Chandler, H. C., **G. C. Brooks**, Y. Jiao, and C. A. Haas.
 Predicting long-term population viability for an imperiled salamander under future climate changes. _in review_

 Hilt, M. E., **G. C. Brooks**, M. K. Hamed, and E. L. Faison.
-Factors affecting the growth of a moss species necessary for nesting habitat restoration of the four-toed salamander (Hemidactylium scutatum, Temminck and Schlegel 1838). _in review_
+Factors affecting the growth of a moss species necessary for nesting habitat restoration of the four-toed salamander (Hemidactylium scutatum, Temminck and Schlegel 1838). _in press_

 Martin, A. K., **G. C. Brooks**, H. C. Chandler, K. C. Jones, B. K. Rincon, and C. A. Haas.
 Tracking Reticulated Flatwoods Salamander (_Ambystoma bishopi_) recovery in response to habitat restoration and translocations.
 Conservation Science and Practice _in press_